-- the pharmacy workforce needs development and training in managing mental health across all settings to support the introduction and expansion of new roles.
-Many pharmacists and pharmacy technicians have limited exposure to mental health services during their training.
+It was identified that the pharmacy workforce needed development and training in managing mental health across all settings to support the introduction and expansion of new roles.
+This is because many pharmacists and pharmacy technicians have limited exposure to mental health services during their training.

 A coherent and aligned national framework of core mental health competencies for all pharmacy professions was developed and linked to the development of rotational and training placements for the pharmacy workforce.
 The pharmacy extended roles report highlights the importance of supporting people and colleagues with their mental health.